Human-caused climate change

 What we know

 Multiple independent lines of evidence support the conclusion that human activities, primarily the burning of fossil fuels and land-use change, are the dominant cause of observed global warming since the mid-20th century.
-These include direct measurements of atmospheric CO2, isotopic fingerprinting linking the carbon increase to fossil fuel combustion, satellite measurements of declining outgoing long-wave radiation consistent with increased greenhouse gas concentrations, and attribution studies comparing observed warming with natural-only climate models.
+These lines of evidence include direct atmospheric measurements of rising CO2 concentrations since continuous monitoring began at Mauna Loa in 1958, isotopic fingerprinting that links the increase specifically to fossil fuel combustion rather than natural sources, satellite measurements of declining outgoing long-wave radiation at wavelengths absorbed by greenhouse gases, and formal attribution studies that compare observed warming patterns against climate models run with and without human influence included.

-The IPCC Sixth Assessment Report (AR6), published 2021-2023, states: 'Human activities, principally through emissions of greenhouse gases, have unequivocally caused global warming.'
-The AR6 Working Group I report finds it is 'extremely likely' that human influence caused more than half of the observed increase in global mean surface temperature from 1951 to 2010, and 'virtually certain' that human-induced greenhouse gas forcing is the main driver of observed increases in heat extremes.
+The IPCC Sixth Assessment Report (AR6), published across 2021 to 2023, states plainly that "human activities, principally through emissions of greenhouse gases, have unequivocally caused global warming."
+The AR6 Working Group I report finds it "extremely likely" that human influence caused more than half of the observed increase in global mean surface temperature between 1951 and 2010, and "virtually certain" that human-induced greenhouse gas forcing is the main driver of observed increases in heat extremes over land.
+Global average surface temperature has risen by approximately 1.1 to 1.2 degrees Celsius above pre-industrial levels as of the mid-2020s, with the rate of warming accelerating in recent decades rather than slowing.

-Multiple surveys of the scientific literature and of climate scientists consistently find that 97-100% of climate experts agree that recent global warming is primarily caused by humans.
-A 2021 study examining 88,125 climate-related papers found that more than 99.9% of peer-reviewed scientific literature agrees with anthropogenic causation.
+Multiple independent surveys of the scientific literature and of climate scientists consistently find that 97 to 100 percent of actively publishing climate experts agree that recent global warming is primarily caused by human activity.
+A 2021 study examining 88,125 climate-related papers published between 2012 and 2020 found that more than 99.9 percent of the peer-reviewed scientific literature explicitly or implicitly endorsed anthropogenic causation, with only a handful of outlier papers dissenting.
+This level of consensus is comparable to that found in other well-established areas of science, such as the link between smoking and lung cancer.

 Common claims